Hideki Matsuyama betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of -0.144 Strokes Gained: Approach the Green in his past five tournaments.

-- Matsuyama has an average of 0.425 Strokes Gained: Around-the-Green in his past five tournaments.
+- He has an average of 0.425 Strokes Gained: Around-the-Green in his past five tournaments.

 - He has an average of -0.241 Strokes Gained: Putting in his past five tournaments.